 McConnells Mill Covered Bridge

 One of two covered bridges in Lawrence County, it was built in 1874 and is of Howe Truss design.
-The bridge is on state park land but is the property of Lawrence County.
+A registered National Historic Landmark, the bridge is on state park land but is the property of Lawrence County.